 San Jose St. looks to end streak vs CSU

-BOTTOM LINE: Colorado State looks to extend San Jose State’s conference losing streak to 17 games.
+BOTTOM LINE: Colorado State looks to extend San Jose State’s conference losing streak to 18 games.
 San Jose State’s last MWC win came against the Air Force Falcons 90-81 on Jan.
 25, 2020.
-Colorado State snuck past UNLV by three points at home on Saturday.
+Colorado State blew out San Jose State by 33 in its last outing.

-LEADING THE WAY: The prolific Richard Washington is averaging 21.6 points and 5.6 rebounds to lead the way for the Spartans.
-Jalen Dalcourt is also a key contributor, maintaining an average of 13.8 points per game.
-The Rams are led by David Roddy, who is averaging 16.3 points and 8.4 rebounds.
+SQUAD LEADERS: The electric Richard Washington is putting up 22.8 points and 5.5 rebounds to lead the way for the Spartans.
+Jalen Dalcourt is also a key contributor, maintaining an average of 12.4 points per game.
+The Rams have been led by David Roddy, who is averaging 16.4 points and 8.9 rebounds.

-STEPPING IT UP: The Rams have scored 90.7 points per game against MWC opponents so far, an improvement from the 64.7 per game they managed over three non-conference games.
+STEPPING IT UP: The Rams have scored 90.6 points per game against conference opponents so far, an improvement from the 64.7 per game they recorded against non-conference opponents.

-FUELING THE OFFENSE: Isaiah Stevens has accounted for 56 percent of all Colorado State field goals over the last three games.
-Stevens has 18 field goals and 22 assists in those games.
+FUELING THE OFFENSE: Washington has made or assisted on 50 percent of all San Jose State field goals over the last three games.
+The senior guard has accounted for 31 field goals and five assists in those games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25